Banksy-said-hi/Data-Structures-Java/README.md

 # Data-Structures-Java
 ## Arrays
+Arrays are one of the fundamental building blocks of Java.
+Why, you ask?
+Because they allow you to store a fixed number of elements of a single type in an ordered fashion.
+They are ideal when you know the exact number of elements needed and require fast access to specific elements by their index.
+In essence, arrays offer simplicity and efficiency for managing related data of a fixed size.

 - Inserting or deleting elements in the midddle of an array requires extra memory

 - Deleting and replacing elements with null values can waste memory because the array size remains unchanged